OzzyCzech/dsi/exiftool.md

     exiftool '-datetimeoriginal<filemodifydate' -if '(not $datetimeoriginal or ($datetimeoriginal eq "0000:00:00 00:00:00")) and ($filetype eq "JPEG")' .

+## All metadata

+Remove all metadata of a image file:

+`exiftool -all= -overwrite_original photo.jpg`

+Remove all metadata of all *.jpg files in current directory:

+`exiftool -all= -overwrite_original -ext *.jpg`

+## GPS

+Strip all metadata except for location (GPS):

+`exiftool -all= -tagsfromfile @ -gps:all *.jpg`

+Remove all GPS metadata of *.jpg files in current directory:

+`exiftool -gps:all= *.jpg`

+## JSON

+Outputs a grouped collection of records as JSON in a directory:

+`exiftool -json -g /path > collectionprofile.json`

 # Extra

 ### Create KML from geotagged photos